Woman on her phone stands next to a commuter train.

 The minimum credit score to get a credit card depends on the card.
 There’s no exact number that your credit score must be to get a credit card.

-90% of top lenders use FICO® Credit Scores.2 If you have a low credit score or limited credit history, you still have options.
-For example, there’s no credit score required to apply for a Discover it® Secured Credit Card.3 Generally, the minimum credit score needed for a secured card is lower than the minimum score you need to qualify for an unsecured credit card, or a credit score may not be required at all.
+If you have a low credit score or limited credit history, you still have options.
+For example, there’s no credit score required to apply for a Discover it® Secured Credit Card.
+2 Generally, the minimum credit score needed for a secured card is lower than the minimum score you need to qualify for an unsecured credit card, or a credit score may not be required at all.

-Similarly, student cards are designed with students in mind who may have little or no credit history.
-There’s no credit score required to apply for Discover Student credit cards.4
+Similarly, student cards are made with students in mind who may have little or no credit history.
+There’s no credit score required to apply for Discover Student credit cards.
+3

-How can I be approved for a secured credit card?
+How can I get approval for a secured credit card?

 With a secured credit card, you provide a deposit equal to your credit limit, depending on the issuer.
-This is less risky for the card issuer since they’ll be paid from your deposit if you fail to make your payments.
+This is less risky for the card issuer since they’ll use your deposit if you fail to make your payments.
 This means that your credit score doesn’t have to be as high to get this type of credit card as compared to an unsecured card.

-With a Discover Secured Credit Card, once you show a pattern of paying your monthly credit card bill responsibly, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts5.
+With a Discover Secured Credit Card, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.4

 How can I help my chances of getting approved for a credit card?